NIKHILESHMUPPANENI/Randamization/README.md

 using python

 The Hungman, Dice roll, Card random games are done using randamization.
  All are in  master branch.

+Created an Automatic Password Generator to assist users with password generation.